MaterializeInc/materialize/doc/developer/design/20230519_statement_logging.md

 ## Goals

-* Administrators should be able to access a table that records all statements issued in the recent past (e.g., last 30 days), along with other relevvant information (e.g., timestamp information, time to return, current cluster, current user, plan information, etc.)
+* Administrators should be able to access a table that records a representative sample of the statements issued in the recent past (e.g., last 30 days), along with other relevant information (e.g., timestamp information, time to return, current cluster, current user, plan information, etc.)
-* (Stretch goal) unprivileged users should be able to access a view that filters `mz_statement_history` to only surface queries that that user has

 ## Non-Goals